 “Extra, Extra Read All About Cherise”

-Cherise is a certified Professional Model under the Board of Education.
-Cherise started her modeling career at age 15.
-She has done extensive runway work with Dillard’s Sensational Event Fashion Show, Peter NyGard, Fashion Night, Red Carpet Fashion Show, and Chafa Govha Fashion Show.
-Former Radio Personality Host for Lights Cameras Fashion blog talk radio where she has interviewed Actor Rico Ball, Model Kenya Thomas, Hip Hop Legend MC Shan, Model Floyd Banks, Actresses Glenn Twins, Jazz Composer Daryl Johnson, Dyneshia Locke/Suzette Kelly of Who Did That Hair, and upcoming new artist Tahmell, and AllStar.
-Under the direction of Gelan Lambert Jr. from FELA, the musical Cherise partook in the 2013 Afro-Contemporary community master dance class presented by Ethnotricity.
-Cherise participated in the Miami Herald Remember the Time program hosted by Mistress of Ceremony Karen A. Tynes as a dramatist and poetess of Still I Rise.
-When Cherise is not in front of producers or auditioning, she serves on four different organizations platforms and has been with Honey Shine Mentoring Program for eight years where she was featured on NBC-6 and also received Certificate of Appreciation from Tracy Wilson Mourning in recognition of her valuable contributions to Honey Shine, Inc. Cherise enjoys mentoring at Driftwood Middle Magnet an Academy of Health & Wellness.
-She is a former mentor for Seagull Alternative High School where she received mentor award in appreciation, outstanding commitment, service and generosity to the students and families for 2012–2013 academic year and Whiddon Roger Educational Center.
-She was honored to speak at Ely High Professional Vocational Program on Striving for Excellence by Possessing Pride & Integrity.
+She is a former radio personality host for Lights Cameras Fashion blog talk radio, where she interviewed actor Rico Ball, Model Kenya Thomas, Hip-hop Legend MC Shan, model Floyd Banks, actress Glenn Twins, jazz composer Daryl Johnson, Dyneshia Locke/Suzette Kelly of Who Did That Hair, and upcoming new artist Tahmell, and AllStar.
+Under the direction of Gelan Lambert, Jr., from FELA, the musical Cherise partook in the 2013 Afro-contemporary community master dance class presented by Ethnotricity.
+Cherise participated in the Miami Herald Remember the Time program hosted by MC Karen A. Tynes as a dramatist and poetess of Still I Rise.
+When Cherise is not in front of producers or auditioning, she serves on four organizations’ platforms and has been with Honey Shine Mentoring Program for nine years, where she was featured on NBC-6 and also received a Certificate of Appreciation from Tracy Wilson Mourning in recognition of her valuable contributions to Honey Shine, Inc. Cherise enjoys mentoring at Driftwood Middle Magnet, an academy of health and wellness.
+She is a former mentor for Seagull Alternative High School, where she received a mentor award in appreciation of her outstanding commitment, service, and generosity to the students and their families for the 2012–2013 academic year and to the Whiddon-Rogers Educational Center.
+She was honored to speak at Ely High Professional Vocational Program on Striving for Excellence by Possessing Pride and Integrity.

-Despite mushrooming oppositions, Cherise A. Williams keeps trying and trying, which she knows her secret weapon to what she is going to accomplish is making her unconquerable.
+Despite mushrooming opposition, Cherise A. Williams keeps trying and trying.
+She knows that to accomplish her goals she must be invincible.
 She becomes more creative as challenges enlarge or intensify.
-Cherise carries Truth back to others, that may or may not relate to her.
-She desires to become the light for those who are afraid to step into a dimension of their own Excellence.
-By helping others, she gains a new awakening of new perception about herself.
+Cherise carries truth back to others who may or may not relate to her.
+She desires to become the light for those who are afraid to step into a dimension of their own excellence.
+By helping others she gains a new perception about herself.
 She learns more about who she is, what she thinks, how she feels, and how to relate to others.
-The creator of the universe has created her to be a living moving picture; an individual painting like no other in time.
+The creator of the universe has created her to be a living, moving miracle; an individual painting like no other.